symfony/symfony-docs/cache.rst

 ------------------

 To clear the cache you can use the ``bin/console cache:pool:clear [pool]`` command.
-That will remove all the entries from your storage and you wil have to recalculate all values.
+That will remove all the entries from your storage and you will have to recalculate all values.
 You can also group your pools into "cache clearers".
 There are 3 cache clearers by default: